cristianfloresee/miPuntaje/server/README.md

 Package             | Feature                        |  Sumary
 --------------------|--------------------------------|----------------------------------
-bcrypt-nodejs       | --                             | --
+bcrypt-nodejs       | --                             | Used to hash user's password before saving it into the DB.
 colors              | --                             | --
 cors                | --                             | --
-express-validation  | API parameter validation       |  Validate body, params, query, headers and cookies of a request (via middleware) and return a response with errors; if any of the configured validation rules fail.
+express-validator   | API parameter validation       |  Validate body, params, query, headers and cookies of a request (via middleware) and return a response with errors; if any of the configured validation rules fail.
 You won't anymore need to make your route handler dirty with such validations. http-status         | --                             | To set http status code.
-It is recommended to use httpStatus.INTERNAL_SERVER_ERROR instead of directly using 500 when setting status code. jsonwebtoken        | Authentication                 | -- moment              | --                             | -- nodemon             | Auto server restart            | Restart the server in real-time anytime an edit is made. pg                  | --                             | -- socket&#46;io       | --                             | -- --                  | Code linting                   | --
+It is recommended to use httpStatus.INTERNAL_SERVER_ERROR instead of directly using 500 when setting status code. jsonwebtoken        | Authentication                 | Used to generate and verify authentication tokens. moment              | --                             | -- nodemon             | Auto server restart            | Restart the server in real-time anytime an edit is made. pg                  | --                             | -- socket&#46;io       | --                             | -- --                  | Code linting                   | -- uuid                | --                             | --

 VSCode Extension  | Description
 ------------------|------------------------